RobinLinus/funny-randomness/readme.md

 ## Experiments

-First results of the evaluation of this prototype:
+Informal results of the evaluation of this prototype:
 - Users perceived the random stories to be funny.
 - Users liked to generate stories.
 - Users had individual emotional attachment to different stories.